 I'm sort of an outgoing introvert.
 I'll have a grand loud time hanging out with friends at a party or talking to strangers at a bar, then go home early so I can have my required 1-2 hours of unwinding time before I sleep.
 I'm pretty sure there's a Myers-Briggs type for me, but I've never been able to get far in the test because I get super annoyed that I don't feel comfortable with any of the options to many of the questions, so I give up.
 That probably says a lot more about me than actually completing the assessment would.

-I am not interested in riding bikes, being outdoors all the time (I'll walk/hike if it means I get to see way cool nature shit, and being by water can be fun...strolling around the lakes does not qualify), watching Doctor Who (or sci-fi in general) or not eating meat.
+I am not interested in riding bikes, being outdoors all the time (I'll walk/hike if it means I get to see way cool nature shit, and being by water can be fun...strolling around the lakes does not qualify), watching Doctor Who (or sci-fi in general, except for Star Wars because I recently let someone special turn me on to it) or not eating meat.
 I have absolutely zero problems with other people who are into that stuff, but it's just not my bag, and if it's important to you to connect with people who share those interests, we are not compatible.
 I'm throwing that out there because a ton of my really high matches are super outdoorsy bike-everywhere sci-fi loving meat avoiders.
 It's odd.

 Clear grown-up communication is super important to me.
 I mean what I say, I say what I mean, nothing more, nothing less, and I expect the same from others.
 Don't read into shit, don't make assumptions.
 If I say "maybe" or "I don't know", it's genuine and means I haven't come to a decision yet...it's not a veiled "no".
 If you won't freak out about a person who has feelings and will express them, that'd be great.